Raviteq/adrapid-api/source/includes/_templates.md

 id | The ID of template.

-## Getting dummy content for template
+## Getting default content for template

 > Example fields: